NAMI Southwest Ohio sets $200K goal for annual walk for community mental health

 To help fund these and other initiatives, NAMI SWOH will be staging a 5K walk at 10 a.m. at Sawyer Point on Saturday, May 10, as part of a nationwide effort

 to raise funds and awareness of the burgeoning need for mental-health services.
-The event represents its largest single annual fundraiser, with a fundraising goal of $200,000, which is approximately 10% of its annual operating budget, Hughes said.
-As of the morning of April 25, NAMI SWOH had reached 63% of its financial goal and recruited nearly 800 participants.
+The event represents its largest single annual fundraiser, with a fundraising goal of $200,000, Hughes said.
+As of the morning of May 2, NAMI SWOH is 68% of the way to the walk’s financial goal and recruited 912 participants.

-“In addition to the financial contributions, it’s an important opportunity for us to raise awareness,” she said.
-“A lot of people will see us walking along the riverfront and learn about the role NAMI plays in the community.”
+“In addition to the financial contributions, it’s an important opportunity for us to raise awareness,” said NAMIWalks Manager Emeline Thomsen, “A lot of people will see us walking along the riverfront and learn about the role NAMI plays in the community.”

 Charlie HarperNAMI SWOH Executive Director, Katie Harper, at NAMIWalks Opening Ceremony.